 Whether you ski out East, in the Rocky Mountain West or PNW, or somewhere in between, you probably like the sound of an everyday off-piste ski.
-That is how Armada describes the Tracer 98.
+That is how Armada describes the Tracer 98, back for the 2021-22 season with just a topsheet update.
 So let us unpack the claim.
 As an off-piste ski, the Tracer 98 is more versatile than zip-off shorts (not to mention way cooler).
 It is light enough to groove up a skin track, even if you need some sketchy kick turns to get to the top of your line.
-The weight savings (the 2019-2020 version comes in 12 percent lighter than the 18-19 Tracer 98) also means you can zip through tree alleys in mixed snow or burn back bowl hot laps all day without destroying your quads.
+The weight savings also means you can zip through tree alleys in mixed snow or burn back bowl hot laps all day without destroying your quads.
 Freeride rocker and a surfy tip shape ensure a ripping good time when fresh snow falls.
 As to the everyday applications of the Tracer 98, that is arguably when the ski shines the brightest.
 Adaptive Mesh technology, a variable angle weave along the length of the ski and underfoot, dampens vibrations and offers stability on hard snow without adding a bunch of weight.
 As a result, the Tracer 98 carves and snaps edge to edge with energy and support.
 Everyday?
 Check.
 Off-piste?
 Check.
 Armada is right.
 Similar skis: Elan Ripstick 96, Head Kore 99.

 Tracer 98 (2018 - 2022) In Stock